Dwight Schrute

-Dwight has been positively received, with Wilson receiving three nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series for his portrayal of the character.
+Actor Rainn Wilson received three nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series for his portrayal of the character.

 Casting

 Dwight Schrute is portrayed by American actor Rainn Wilson.
-Seth Rogen, Matt Besser, Judah Friedlander and Patton Oswalt also auditioned.
-The character is based on Gareth Keenan of the original British version of the show, who was played by actor Mackenzie Crook.
+Other actors that auditioned for the part were Seth Rogen, Matt Besser, Judah Friedlander and Patton Oswalt.

-All original series characters were adapted for the U.S. version.
-Unlike Steve Carell, Wilson watched every episode of the original British series, and was a fan before he auditioned for the U.S. version.
+All original series characters from the UK version of The Office were adapted for the US version of the show.
+Wilson watched every episode of the original British series, and was a fan before he auditioned for the U.S. version.
 Wilson had originally auditioned for Michael Scott, a performance he described as a "terrible Gervais impersonation".
 However, the casting directors liked his audition as Dwight much better and hired him for the role.
 Wilson based Dwight's hairstyle on the style he himself had when at the age of sixteen.
 In an interview, he said that he went to a barber to get "the worst haircut possible".

 Character information

-When the series begins, Dwight Schrute is a competent salesman at the Dunder Mifflin, Scranton branch.
-Dwight formally held the title of "Assistant to the Regional Manager", but constantly refers to himself as "Assistant Regional Manager", attempting to elevate himself to second-in-command to branch manager Michael Scott.
-(Michael privately makes him Assistant Manager in "The Fight" and tells him that no record or mention will be kept of the "title change only."
-Michael never acknowledges the change again).
+When the series begins, Dwight Schrute is a competent salesman at the Scranton branch of Dunder Mifflin.
+Dwight formally holds the title of "Assistant to the Regional Manager" but constantly refers to himself as "Assistant Regional Manager", attempting to elevate himself to second-in-command to branch manager Michael Scott.
 Dwight craves authority over his co-workers and relishes any minor task that Michael or anyone else will give him.

-Although Dwight acts superior to many individuals and is often good in crises, he is shown to actually be quite gullible, ignorant, and naïve.
-For this reason, he is easily tricked and pranked by his desk-mate and fellow salesman, Jim Halpert.
+Although Dwight acts superior to many individuals and is often good in crisis, he is shown to actually be quite gullible, ignorant, and naive.
+For this reason, he is easily tricked and pranked by his coworker Jim Halpert.

 Dwight often speaks in a halting, intense manner, even in casual conversations.
-At the office, his most recurring business wear is a mustard-colored, short-sleeved shirt, with a dark necktie and a brown suit jacket.
+At the office, his most recurring business wear is a mustard-colored, short-sleeved shirt with a dark necktie and a brown suit jacket.
 He often uses one-upmanship to better himself over his peers, such as boasting about how he trains specific parts of his body.
 Dwight will sometimes engage in jokes and games in attempts to please Michael, but often fails to do so because of Michael's perception of himself as the jokester of the workplace.
-After Dwight temporarily leaves Dunder Mifflin, it is shown that he had long been watering the office plant and arranging the toys on Michael's desk in a manner that made Michael happy, unbeknownst to Michael.